CitiesSkylinesModding/PdxModsIntlCrawler/README.md

 Takes the game to generate the list of mods for, the game slug ID can be found on Paradox's website, ex. https://mods.paradoxplaza.com/games/cities_skylines_2.

-Generates a git-ignored `output/state.json` file that serves to the other commands for further processing.
+Generates a `state/state.json` file that serves to the other commands for further processing.

-When there is already a `state.json` file, it will be moved to `output/old-state.json` and a new state file will be generated, allowing diffing and changelog generation.
+When there is already a `state/state.json` file, it will be moved to `state/previous-state.json` and a new state file will be generated, allowing diffing and changelog generation.

 Example:
 ```sh